 CELL PHONES, SMART WATCHES, AND ELECTRONIC DEVICES - Kent students do not need to have cell phones, smart watches, or any other electronic device at school.
-If students choose to bring these items to school, students will secure their cell phones, smart watches, and any other electronic devices except calculators in their lockers from 8:15AM until the end of the school day.
-This includes while on a school field trip or other off-campus activity.
-In grades 6, 7, and 8, cell phones and personal electronic devices must be kept in a student's locker.
-Fifth graders may leave their phones in a basket in the classroom, or in backpacks on hooks outside of the classroom.
+If students choose to bring these items to school, they must be secured in their lockers (6th/7th/8th) or backpacks (5th) from 8:15AM until the end of the school day.
+The only exception are calculators.
+This guideline applies while students are on a school field trip or other off-campus activity, unless an exception is made by a sponsoring school staff member.
 Kent Middle School is not responsible for the damage, loss, or theft of any personal electronic devices brought onto school property.